Jerusalem Delivered: Reception

 The poem was immensely successful throughout Europe and over the next two centuries various sections were frequently adapted as individual storylines for madrigals, operas, plays, ballets and masquerades.
 Upon publication, two thousand copies of the book were sold in a day.
-For the work's immense popularity as a subject for dramatic settings, see "Works based on..." below.

 Certain critics of the period however were less enthusiastic, and Tasso came under much criticism for the magical extravagance and narrative confusion of his poem.
 Before his death, he rewrote the poem virtually from scratch, under a new title (La Gerusalemme Conquistata, or "Jerusalem Conquered").
 This revised version, however, has found little favor with either audiences or critics.

 In art

 Scenes from the poem were often depicted in art, mainly by Italian or French artists in the Baroque period, which began shortly after the poem was published.
 Most paintings showed the love stories, typically with lovers as the two main figures.
 Common scenes depicted include several with Rinaldo, some including Armida.
 These include: Armida sees the sleeping Rinaldo, and draws her sword to kill him, but Cupid restrains her hand; instead she abducts him in her chariot; Carlo and Ubaldo in Armida's garden; the knights find the lovers gazing at each other; Rinaldo abandons her.
 Also popular were Tancredi baptising the mortally wounded Clorinda and Erminia finding the wounded Tancredi, a moment of high emotion in the poem and perhaps the most often depicted.
 She is also shown nursing him, cutting off her hair to use as bandages.

 Most depictions until the 19th century use vaguely classical costume (at least for the men) and settings; by then Lord Byron, Sir Walter Scott and other romantic writers had begun to replace Tasso as sources of exotic love stories to adapt into other media.
 Some use more contemporary armour, but attempts at authentic 11th-century decor are not seen.
 The scenes almost all take place outdoors, in an idealized pastoral landscape, which can occupy much of the composition, as in the 18th-century fresco cycles.